 |Remembrance Day for the Fallen of Israel's Wars and Israel Independence Day

 Israel Independence Day is celebrated annually, according to the Hebrew calendar, on 5 Iyar, the anniversary of the establishment of the State of Israel.
-As this date falls this year on the Sabbath, Independence Day will be celebrated two days early, on Thursday, May 12.
+As this date falls this year on the Sabbath, celebrations have been moved up to Thursday, May 8 (3 Iyar).
 The day preceding this celebration is devoted to the memory of those who gave their lives for the achievement of the country's independence and its continued existence.

 With the establishment of the State of Israel in 1948, Jewish independence, lost two thousand years earlier, was restored.